hphelion/documentation/object-storage.tutorial.installing-and-using-swift-cli-client.md

 1. Use the swift client to upload files to a container
 1. Simply calls to the swift client with bash scripts

-This article assumes that you already have an HP Cloud account set up and that you have already created a container.
+This article assumes that you already have an HP Helion Cloud account set up and that you have already created a container.

 ## (1) Install the command-line swift client from OpenStack.